Lisa Maffia: Modelling

 Having modelled for Vogue, Elle and a range of women's and men's magazines, Maffia has also appeared in magazine polls.
 She ranked No. 91 (2002) in FHMs 100 Sexiest Women and ranked No. 77 (2002) in Loaded's Hot 100 Babes.
 In September 2007, Maffia was voted number 33 in the top 50 sexiest brunettes poll in Nuts magazine.

 Business and ventures

-In 2012, Lisa founded her own interior design & home staging company, House Of Maffia.
+In 2012, Lisa founded her own interior design and home staging company, House of Maffia.

-In 2020, Lisa launched Salon 48, a hair & beauty salon in Margate.
-The same year she also opened Lyrical UK, a music industry personalised message service featuring artists from the UK Garage scene.
+In 2020, Lisa launched Salon 48, a hair and beauty salon in Margate.
+The same year, she also opened Lyrical UK, a music industry personalised message service featuring artists from the UK Garage scene.

-In 2022, Lisa announced via Good Morning Britain the release of Rum Maffia, a line of alcoholic beverages.
+In 2022, Lisa announced on Good Morning Britain the release of Maffia Rum, a line of alcoholic beverages.